 Everything is baked fresh every morning and their homemade soups are to die for!
 I highly recommend their breakfast egg muffins and their carrot cake is an absolute MUST!
 On top of the delicious food and coffee – the owner is the absolute sweetest!

 Make sure to like their Facebook Page for hours and any updates on menu!

 THE COMPASS ROSE

-This summer, the Compass Rose will be one of the only dining rooms open in North Head but you get ocean front dining with fresh, local ingredients and seafood.
+The Compass Rose is one of the only dining rooms in North Head but you get ocean front dining with fresh, local ingredients and seafood.
 The menu changes daily and it’s a small dining room, so reservations are highly recommended.
 Want a delicious treat?
 Treat yourself to their homemade pies.
 The blueberry à la mode is my favourite on the menu!

 NEWTON’S MERCANTILE & CAFE